rks101/eglinux/README.md

 GB  - Gigabyte: is based on the decimal system, 1 GB = 10^9 bytes (1,000,000,000 bytes or 1 billion bytes, 1 followed by 9 zeros)
 GiB - Gibibyte: is based on the binary system, 1 GiB = 2^30 bytes (1,073,741,824 bytes).

-1 GiB is slightly larger than 1 GB (7.3%)
+1 GiB (gibibyte) is approximately 7.3% larger than 1 GB (gigabyte)

 1 TB  = 10^12 bytes or 1,000,000,000,000 bytes or 1 trillion bytes, 1 followed by 12 zeros
 1 TiB = 2^40 bytes  or 1,099,511,627,776 bytes

-1 TiB is larger than 1 TB (9.9%)
+1 TiB (tebibyte) is approximately 9.9% larger than 1 TB (terabyte)

-A PiB (pebibyte) is approximately 12.6% larger than a PB (petabyte) (1 PiB ≈ 1.126 PB)
+1 PiB (pebibyte) is approximately 12.6% larger than 1 PB (petabyte) (1 PiB approximately 1.126 PB)

-Note:-
+Note:
 1. International Electrotechnical Commission (IEC - https://iec.ch) standardized the use of prefixes like "kibi-", "mebi-", "gibi-", "tebi-", "pebi-", etc., to represent binary multiples, reserving "kilo-", "mega-", "giga-", "tera-", "peta-", etc., for decimal multiples.
 2. Certain OS or software utilities may display storage values slightly different or less than vendor published values because of the GB/GiB unit used.
 For TeraBytes, PetaBytes (and higher), the difference becomes significant because of the growth of the power of 2 versus the power of 10.
 3. One can read the man page of the top command.
 There is no need to memorize the large numbers.
 Check `info numfmt` as well.